 Tests and demonstrations of MSHORAD air defence system

-Saab conducted successful system integration and test firings of the MSHORAD system, between March 2021 and March 2022, in co-operation with the Czech defence company, SVOS.
+Saab conducted successful system integration and test firings of the MSHORAD system between March 2021 and March 2022, in co-operation with Czech defence company SVOS.

 SVOS’ modular armoured vehicle, MARS, was used to conduct MSHORAD’s live firing demonstrations.

-The system was also exhibited at Eurosatory, a weaponry industry trade fair, held in Paris, France, in 2018.
+The system was also exhibited at Eurosatory, a weapons industry trade fair in Paris, France, in 2018.
 It was followed by the air defence system’s display at CANSEC, Canada’s largest security and defence exhibition, held in 2019.